Vyral/felipe-arias/_posts/2019-05-02-short-sales-vs--foreclosures-whats-the-difference.md

 enclosure_time:
 use_youtube_image: true
 youtube_alternate_image:
-youtube_code: gtbUWnsr8q8
+youtube_code: n65wcTQLFDY
 ---

 {% include youtube.html %}

-If you’re facing foreclosure or a short sale, it’s because you can no longer afford to pay your mortgage.
+If you’re facing foreclosure or a short sale, it’s because you can no longer afford to pay your mortgage.&nbsp;

 When this happens, you have a few options.
 You can have a loan modification and negotiate a more comfortable payment plan with your lender.
 If not, you’re forced to sell.